ilkerarslan/NovaML.jl/README.md

 - `recall_score`: Computes the recall score, which is the ratio of true positive predictions to the total actual positives.
 - `roc_auc_score`: Computes the Area Under the Receiver Operating Characteristic Curve (ROC AUC), providing an aggregate measure of classifier performance.
 - `roc_curve`: Produces the values (fpr, tpr) to plot the Receiver Operating Characteristic (ROC) curve, showing the trade-off between true positive rate and false positive rate at various threshold settings.
+- `silhouette_samples`: Computes the silhouette coefficient for each sample in a dataset, measuring how similar an object is to its own cluster compared to other clusters.
+This metric is useful for evaluating the quality of clustering algorithms.

 ### ModelSelection